ISO 14855 / ASTM D5338

 Anaerobic digestion

 Anaerobic digestion is a collection of processes by which microorganisms break down biodegradable material in the absence of oxygen.
 The process is used for industrial or domestic purposes to manage waste or to produce fuels.
 Much of the fermentation used industrially to produce food and drink products, as well as home fermentation, uses anaerobic digestion.
-With ECHO respirometer, user can monitor the process and measure the CH4 concentration and production.
-Anaerobic conditions are achieved with flushing the vessels with Nitrogen.
+With the ECHO respirometer, the user can monitor the process and measure the concentration and production of CH4.
+Anaerobic conditions are achieved with flushing the vessels with nitrogen.